skrashevich/go-libwebp/README.md

 # go-libwebp

-This is a [`ccgo`-based](https://pkg.go.dev/modernc.org/ccgo/v3) translation from [libwebp](https://github.com/webmproject/libwebp/) in the hope to bring webp codec into Go space.
+This is a [`ccgo`-based](https://pkg.go.dev/modernc.org/ccgo/v3) translation from [libwebp](https://github.com/webmproject/libwebp/) in the hope to bring webp encoder into Go space.

-`go run ./cmd ./cmd/megopher.png`
+`go run ./cmd encode ./cmd/megopher.png`

 Can consume JPEG and PNG images.

-Status: Experimental
+Status: Experimental.
+The translated code appears to work but has not been rigously tested.

+## Rationale

+There exists a webp decoder for Go `golang.org/x/image/webp` that does not include an encoder.
+Using it is obtuse: if you need an encoder you need to hack together another dependency.
+This package extends `golang.org/x/image/webp` with an encoder translated from the libwebp project, providing a single package webp codec.

 ## Contributors